nichodges/sprklst/sparklist-nic.md

 NotebookLTD - Subscription notebooks.

-Group buying / kickstarter for wedding registries - people can go there and buy you a night in a resort, or a massage, or a dinner.
+Group buying / kickstarter for wedding registries - people can go there and buy you a night in a resort, or a massage, or a dinner.  **Totally done by honeyfund et al)

 Fork [tweetable](https://github.com/jbenton/tweetable-text) and make it automatically find the sentences from your article that people are tweeting.